 PhD: LSU/Health Sciences Center

-Dr. Ozdinler receieved training in the fields of molecular biology, genetics, biotechnology, cell biology, anatomy and neuroscience.
+Dr. Ozdinler received training in the fields of molecular biology, genetics, biotechnology, cell biology, anatomy and neuroscience.
 She is the recipient of Harvard NeuroDiscovery Center and NUCATS Translational Innovation awards.
-She is a STEM faculty and her research enabled detailed studies of upper motor neurons within the context of both health and disease.
+She was recruited to be the founding director of the 2nd Les Turner ALS Laboratory at Northwestern, which focused on the biology and pathology of upper motor neurons.
+She is now a faculty member to the Chemistry Life Sciences Processes Institute, Les Turner ALS, Mesulam Center for Cognitive Neurology and Alzheimer's Disease, and Robert H. Lurie Comprehensive Cancer Research Centers.

 Mukesh Gautam, PhD